 creative entrepreneurs, proactively designing for the “separate, yet

 together” environments that emerge from the global COVID-19 pandemic.

 Second Life transforms

 overlooked assets—empty or vacant spaces—in urban neighborhoods, revitalizing

 these properties into dynamic spaces for local businesses and sites of learning.

 Our cities are home to countless properties that escape market demand for

-demand for retrofit projects.
-Unlike traditional retrofits, Second Life focuses on the creation of “mini-buildings” — lightweight, modular structures
+retrofit, yet offer vast open spaces for flexible use.
+Unlike traditional retrofits, Second Life focuses on the creation of “mini-buildings”:

 Second Life: Line and Mat / New York

 2019 - Ongoing